HackerSpace-PESU/pesu-for-dummies/the-rr-campus.md

 ***

 ### Boys' Hostel
-The boys' hostel gets a special mention because it has two canteens:
+The boys' hostel gets a special mention because it has three canteens:

 #### Hostel Mess
 South Indian cuisine, vegetarian and non-vegetarian.
 Unlimited breakfast for ₹50 and unlimited lunch for ₹60.